jonlpersson/ed-latimore/site/_posts/2022-08-25-how-to-learn-calculus.md

 Anyone can learn calculus and the following sections will show you the easiest way I know how.

-## Fundamentally understand why we need calculus
+## The fundamental, simple, main idea of calculus

 One of the things that finally made calculus click for me was when I finally understood the "why" of the subject.
 This is a lot different than the "how" or the "what."
 I'll explain.<br><br>Most students go through calculus and all they learn how to do is take the derivative or integral or figure if a series converges or diverges, but they have no idea why we do it.
 They have a vague notion of why its important, but most of that boils down to "this is a required class" and "smart people do this, so I must do it to."